Harmon and his wife, Pam Dawber have two sons: Sean Harmon (born on 25 April 1988) and Ty Harmon (born on 25 June 1992).

 In 2011, he was voted the fourth most popular actor on prime time television.

-Was cast as Gibbs on NCIS (2003) after Donald Bellisario saw his commanding performance as a Secret Service agent on The West Wing (1999).
+He was cast as Leroy Jethro Gibbs on NCIS (2003) after series creator/producer Donald P. Bellisario saw his commanding performance as a Secret Service agent on The West Wing (1999).

 Mark's father was of three quarters Irish ancestry, with the rest being French and German (the family surname had been changed from "Hermann" to "Harmon" several generations back).
 Mark's maternal grandparents were Austrian (from Vienna).